Stirling High School

-The headteacher of the school is Paul Cassidy.
+The headteacher of the school is Ally Macleod.
 The school operates a house system.
 The five houses are Douglas, Eccles, Randolph, Snowdon and Stewart.

 Originally established for the training of ecclesiastics, it began as the seminary of the Church of the Holy Rude, founded in the reign of David I in 1129.
 Both the church and school, along with those of Perth, were brought under the charge of the monks of the Church of the Holy Trinity of Dunfermline in 1173.

-New school buildings
+School buildings

-The school now operates from a new building on the former site of Williamfield Cricket Pitches, ex-home to Stirling County Cricket Club.
-Stirling High School had an official opening ceremony on 26 June 2008, which consisted of a ribbon cutting by former pupil Kirsty Young.
+The school operates from a building on the site of Williamfield cricket pitch, former home to Stirling County Cricket Club.
+The building had an official opening ceremony on 26 June 2008, which consisted of a ribbon cutting by former pupil Kirsty Young.

 Private Finance Initiative

 The new school was financed by the Public Private Finance initiative, which involves the current site being sold to developers.
 Over the following years, the developers then lease the school back to the council.
 The school's facilities management is carried out by FES FM Ltd rather than Stirling Council.
-Teaching, administration and catering will continue to be provided by Stirling Council.
+Teaching, administration and catering continue to be provided by Stirling Council.

 Location

-The new school sits adjacent to St Ninian's Primary School.
-It was built on a greenfield site of the old cricket club, and the current playing fields are to be sold off to housing.
+The school sits adjacent to St Ninian's Primary School.
+It was built on a greenfield site of the old cricket club.
+The school's previous site, immediately to the north, has been redeveloped as housing.